-Ratio between the number of references (GTIN) of each point of sale sold at least once in a selection of products over the total of references (GTIN) of each point of sale in the tracked market sold at least once over the same period.
+Ratio between the number of SKUs (GTINs) of each outlet sold at least once in a selection of products to the total SKUs (GTINs) of each outlet in the monitored market sold at least once in the same period.

-A(s) = number of points of sale selling a selection of products
+A(s) = number of outlets selling a selection of products

-S(s) = total sum of the products selling the selection of products in each point of sale
+S(s) = total sum of selling products of the selection of products in each outlet

-A(m) = number of points of sale selling in the market followed
+A(m) = number of outlets selling from the monitored market

-S(m) = total sum of the products selling in the market followed in each point of sale
+S(m) = total sum of selling products of the monitored market in each outlet

-The market products followed by the M brand are sold in 7,000 points of sale representing 60,000 different GTIN-point of sale pairs.
+The brand M's follow-up market products are sold in 7,000 outlets representing 60,000 different GTIN-point-of-sale pairs.

-The M brand represents 17.1% of the entire offer on its market.
+The brand M accounts for 17.1% of the total supply in its market.

-The part of the selling offer is translated in English by 'Share of assortment'.
+Share of selling offer is translated into English as 'Share of assortment'.